The Best Indoor Hanging Plants for Your Home or Office

 A popular indoor hanging houseplant that gives an exciting and elegant display of silvery foliage.

 Silver Pothos are famed houseplants known best for their green leaves with silver spots and edges.
+They’re relatives of the famed Sterling Silver Scindapsus.
 You’d often see them hanging from baskets or pots or climbing a moss pole, adding stunning greenery to indoor plant collections.
 These plants are native to Southeast Asia.

 How to Care for your Silver Pothos:

 |LIGHT:||These plants grow best in bright, indirect sunlight.
 Do not place in direct sunlight as it will scorch the leaves.
 Insufficient light, however, will make the leaves lose their variegation.|